travezripley/react100-change-calculator/README.md

+## Breakings News

 ## Third Project in the React100 * Module @ San Diego Code School

-#Author - Michel Roberts JR.
+# Author - Michel Roberts JR.

-#Modified by Travis Ripley * Started April 2nd, 2019 09:30
+# Modified by Travis Ripley * Started April 2nd, 2019 09:30

+## Stay Tuned

 I will be logging my updates as a work through this project.

 # Change Calculator